The Trouble with Jesus

 Those gathered around him that last night heard Jesus say this, but they were feeling abandoned.
 Without his presence daily before them, how could they carry on?
 Grief was beginning to settle in even now, and loss would consume them despite what the last three years had been in following him.

 Grief needs to be met with an understanding that purpose in living continues and expands beyond what can be seen in the moment.
-As much as he ever did, Jesus understood.
+Jesus understood.
 He met their lostness with an assurance that they would not be alone.
 Because of their Love for him, God would provide this Counselor, Advocate, a continuation in Spirit of who they knew Jesus to be as God.
-Not an absence of Jesus among them, but an extended understanding of his presence among them and for any who would follow.
+Not an absence of Jesus among them, but an extended understanding of his presence among them and for any who choose to follow.

 Their Counselor would teach them, clarify for them what they had learned from Jesus.
 Beyond the teaching though, they would be reminded of even more, their understanding deepened by the extent of Jesus’ Love in life, in dying, and in living again.
 All is made possible by the power of that Love desired for and given by the fullness of God as Creator, Lover, and Spirit.